10% discount on fundamental AI SEO optimization

 AI SEO and Shopify agency

-Official Shopify partner: Building online stores in Shopify, multilingual capabilities for local and global sales, and fast migrations to Shopify from WordPress/WooCommerce, Magento, OpenCart, and custom platforms.
+Official Shopify partner: Building online stores in Shopify, multilingual support for local and global sales, and fast migrations to Shopify from WordPress/WooCommerce, Magento, OpenCart, and custom platforms.
+Integration, setup, and training of an AI chatbot for an online store in Shopify.

-AI SEO services: SEO optimization for website visibility in ChatGPT, Google, Perplexity, Gemini, Grok(xAI), and other generative AI search engines - multilingual generative engine optimization (GEO).
+AI SEO services: SEO optimization of a website for visibility in ChatGPT, Google, Perplexity, Gemini, Grok(xAI), and other generative AI search engines - multilingual generative engine optimization (GEO).
 AI automations and premium digital services from SEOexpert.bg